apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication-DiscoverySelection.md

 you may want to take a look at <a href="Delegate-Authentication-SAML.html">this guide</a>.
 </p></div>

-{% include casproperties.html properties="cas.authn.pac4j.core.discovery-selection" %}
+{% include_cached casproperties.html properties="cas.authn.pac4j.core.discovery-selection" %}

 ## Menu Selection